fteodoro803/npm-library-boilerplate/README.md

 "preinstall": "npx only-allow pnpm"
 ```

+### Enforce conventional commits format

+Lint the use of conventional commits with `@commitlint/cli`.

+A helper script `pnpm commit` is included to guide contributors through commits - `czg` and `cz-git`

 ### Git hook with formatting and linting

 `simple-git-hooks` is automatically setup on install via a `package.json` script: